Alliedium/awesome-devops/11_k8s_dev_tools_kubectl_krew_vscode_15-sep-2022/README.md

 ```

 At the very beginning, there should be one cluster `k3d-demo-cluster-1`, one context `k3d-demo-cluster-1`, one user.
-Take into account the `k3d-` prefix to the cluster name, which is used by `kubectl`
+Take into account the `k3d-` prefix to the cluster name, which is used by _kubectl_.

-5. Since `k3d` is "`k3s` in Docker", let's see the containers that are used for the cluster
+5. Since _k3d_ is "_k3s_ in Docker", let's see the containers that are used for the cluster

 ```
 docker ps --format "table {{.ID}}\t {{.Image}}\t {{.Ports}}\t {{.Names}}"